 Remote Assistance and Remote Consulting

-By clashing digital and physical worlds, XR has opened a lot of possibilities for various industries.
-One of its today’s most in-demand applications are remote monitoring management, which involves remote assistance and remote consulting, that have shown a great potential to revolutionize the traditional maintenance field.
+By clashing the digital and physical worlds, XR has opened many possibilities for various industries.
+One of its today’s most in-demand applications is remote monitoring management, which involves remote assistance and remote consulting that have shown great potential to revolutionize the traditional maintenance field.

 XR applications combine live video streaming with MR technology.
 In essence, remote assistance enhances collaboration between employees and remote experts.
-Applying remote assistance solution allows technical experts to view what remote workers are seeing onsite.
-Moreover, auditory communication combined with visual demonstration erases physical boundaries between different sites, allowing workers to be autonomous of their location.
+Applying remote assistance solutions allows technical experts to view what remote workers see onsite.
+Moreover, auditory communication and visual demonstration erases physical boundaries between different sites, allowing workers to be autonomous of their location.

-For instance, Porsche provided its technicians with AR glasses, that make available step-by-step guidance and schematic drawings across the line vision and at the same time allow remote experts to view everything what the technicians see in order to provide needed support or required feedback.
+For instance, Porsche provided its technicians with AR glasses that make available step-by-step guidance and schematic drawings across the line vision and, at the same time, allow remote experts to view everything that the technicians see to provide the needed support or required feedback.

 Additionally, by employing VR, XR takes remote consulting and collaboration to the next level.
 Particularly well-suited for replicating any work environment, VR allows to interact with users in an artificially created environment virtually.
-A prominent example is a well known automotive company Ford, which, with VR technology, has enabled its designers with a possibility to collaborate across different geographical locations so that they can virtually observe and test freshly designed vehicle models with their engineering teams.
+A prominent example is the well-known automotive company Ford, which, with VR technology, has enabled its designers to collaborate across different geographical locations to virtually observe and test freshly designed vehicle models with their engineering teams.

 Speaking about remote assistance, it is important to mention that it offers two different approaches or, in other words, options: self-guidance and peer-guidance.
-In the first case, digital information, associated with a particular object or its component, is visualized directly on a see-through display, such as a smartphone screen or AR glasses.
-The augmentation appears in the relevant location and offers users step-by-step guidance by providing technical instruction on the physical location without any help of remote experts on-site.
+In the first case, digital information associated with a particular object or its component is visualized directly on a see-through display, such as a smartphone screen or AR glasses.
+The augmentation appears in the relevant location and offers users step-by-step guidance by providing technical instruction on the physical location without any help from remote experts on-site.

-Peer-guidance, by contrast, refers to live human support of field technicians.
+Peer-guidance, by contrast, refers to the live human support of field technicians.
 This application allows company experts to guide field workers in real time.
-When needed, by using AR equipment, subject matter experts can guide workers on location, giving them eyes, ears and hands on the ground.
+When needed, by using AR equipment, subject matter experts can guide workers on location, giving them eyes, ears, and hands on the ground.

 Implementation of Remote Support Solutions

-Before making a decision to implement a remote support solution it is necessary to consider several important issues.
+Before deciding to implement a remote support solution, it is necessary to consider several important issues.

-Existing technology systems, for instance enterprise resource planning (ERP) or product lifecycle management (PLM) are also to be kept in mind.
-Careful integration of XR tools with legacy point is a very challenging and important step in the implementation of remote support solutions.
+Existing technology systems, for instance, enterprise resource planning (ERP) or product lifecycle management (PLM) are also to be kept in mind.
+Careful integration of XR tools with legacy points is a very challenging and important step in implementing remote support solutions.

-In order to eliminate all complexities of software implementation, it is highly recommended to find an experienced and reliable software provider that will help to get most out of XR by effective development and implementation of XR-powered assistance and collaboration solutions.
+In order to eliminate all complexities of software implementation, it is highly recommended to find an experienced and reliable software provider that will help to get the most out of XR through effective development and implementation of XR-powered assistance and collaboration solutions.